johngodlee/geotaster_git_workshop/index.md

 This workshop will teach you about the basics of using the Git version control software.
 In particular it will focus on how it can be used to enrich your academic research, making collaborating with other researchers more efficient and organised.
 This workshop isn't a definitive guide to Git, it merely serves as an introduction.
 If you want to pursue the topic further, follow the resources found at the end of this page.

+This workshop assumes a tiny bit of prior knowledge about navigating the file system from the command line.
+You should know that `cd` (e.g. `cd ~/Desktop`) is used to change directories, the same as if you clicked on the directory in a file explorer.
+You should also know that `ls` is used to display the contents of a directory.
+If you don't understand something, please ask.

 <a name="section1"></a>

 ## 1. Understand version control